 Dear Mr. Whalen:

+By this letter, Enron North America Corp.
+(ENA), on behalf of Southwest Power, L.L.C.
+(SWP), requests clarification of Nevada Power Company’s (Nevada Power) decisions regarding interconnection to and transmission across Nevada Power’s 138 kV tranmission line from the proposed Las Vegas Cogeneration II generation facility in North Las Vegas, Nevada (the LV Cogen II Facility), to the Mead Substation.
+ENA underscores the urgency of receiving confirmation of interconnection and transmission, and contracts for the same, at the earliest possible time.
+Absent prompt action the LV Cogen II Facility may suffer significant delays and costs.

-On March 2, 2000, Enron North America Corp.
-(ENA), on behalf of Southwest Power, LLC, notified Nevada Power that it was requesting the initiation of studies to determine requirements of integrating new generation at the Las Vegas Cogeneration Facility into the Nevada Power Company transmisison system.
-On June 29, 2000, ENA signed a letter agreement for an interconnection study.
+On March 2, 2000, ENA, on behalf of SWP, requested in writing that Nevada Power initiate studies to determine requirements of integrating new generation at the LV Cogen II Facility into the Nevada Power Company transmission system.
+On June 29, 2000, ENA, again on behalf of SWP, signed a letter agreement for an interconnection study.

-In spite of ENA’s requests, Nevada Power indicated that it could act faster on ENA’s request if we agreed to act informally rather than insisting that the interconnection agreement specify that it was being performed under Sierra Pacific’s tariff.
-Accordingly, ENA signed an agreement that did not insist on referencing the tariff provision establishing that the interconnection study be completed within sixty days (See attached changes to Letter Agreement proposed by ENA) in spite of the FERC’s clear recent statements that interconnection was simply the receipt point portion of transmission service and that the procedures for requesting such service were the same.
+In spite of ENA’s requests, Nevada Power indicated that it could act faster on ENA’s request if we agreed to proceed informally rather than insisting that the interconnection agreement specify that it was being performed under Sierra Pacific’s tariff.
+Accordingly, ENA signed an agreement that did not insist on referencing the tariff provision establishing that the interconnection study be completed within sixty days (See attached changes to Letter Agreement proposed by ENA) in spite of the FERC’s clear recent statements that interconnection was simply the receipt point portion of transmission service and that the procedures for requesting such service were the same as for transmission service.
 Ref: Tennessee Power Company, 90 FERC 61,238 (2000).
-Ironically, ENA reluctantly signed Nevada Power’s proposed Letter Agreement on the same day Sierra Pacific issued it’s FERC filing on Interconnection of New Generating Facilities outlining procedures similar to Enron’s requests.
+ENA reluctantly signed Nevada Power’s proposed Letter Agreement (ironically, as it turned out) on the same day Sierra Pacific issued its FERC filing on Interconnection of New Generating Facilities outlining procedures similar to Enron’s requests.

-On August 14, 2000, Enron Power Marketing Inc. (EPMI, a subsidiary of Enron North America) submitted to Nevada Power Company an application for 230 MW of long-term firm point-to-point transmission service under Sierra Pacific Resources’ Open Access Transmission Tariff for service from LV Cogen Substation to the Mead Substation.
+On August 14, 2000, Enron Power Marketing Inc. (EPMI, a subsidiary of Enron North America) submitted to Nevada Power Company an application for 230 MW of long-term firm point-to-point transmission service under Sierra Pacific Resources’ Open Access Transmission Tariff for service from the existing LV Cogen Substation to the Mead Substation.
 On September 13, 2000, Nevada Power submitted to ENA a letter agreement for a system impact study, which ENA signed and returned on September 15, 2000.
 Nevada Power therein agreed to use due diligence to complete the study within sixty days.

-By a November 20, 2000 letter, Nevada Power advised ENA of its belief that five pending applications for transmission service overlapped with Enron’s application, thereby barring Nevada Power from providing EPMI the requested firm point to point transmission service without making additions to Nevada Power’s transmission system.
-These transmission additions were stated to be distinct and separate from those required to interconnect the proposed expansion of LV Cogen to Nevada Power’s transmission system.
+By a November 20, 2000, letter, Nevada Power advised EPMI of its belief that five pending applications for transmission service overlapped with Enron’s application, thereby barring Nevada Power from providing EPMI the requested firm point to point transmission service without making additions to Nevada Power’s transmission system.
+These transmission additions were stated to be distinct and separate from those required to interconnect the proposed addition of the LV Cogen II Facility to Nevada Power’s transmission system.
 The letter stated that Nevada Power had to analyze the five transmission applications as a prerequisite to evaluating and defining transmission requirements for Enron’s application.
 Accordingly, Nevada Power estimated that its System Impact Study would be distributed on or before December 29, 2000.